-For more information go to servicesaustralia.gov.au/ disastersupport or call us on the Emergency information line (page 57).
+For more information go to servicesaustralia.gov.au/disastersupport or call us on the Emergency information line (page 57).

-- Claimants must: - meet the residence requirements, and - be aged 16 years or over or under 16 and getting a social security payment, and - -have been adversely affected by a major disaster, and - have participated in the Australian tax system for at least 1 year in the past 3 financial years or will do so before 12 months from the date the major disaster was declared. - Adversely affected means that a person or their eligible children have experienced one or more of the following as a direct result of a declared disaster: - They have been seriously injured. - They are an immediate family member of an Australian resident or citizen who died or is missing. - Their principal place of residence has been destroyed or sustained major damage. - A major asset or number of assets with a combined value of at least \$20,000, located at the principal place of residence that they own, have been destroyed or sustained major damage. - Payments for children can only be claimed by one principal carer.
+- · Claimants must: - meet the residence requirements, and - be aged 16 years, and - -have been adversely affected by a major disaster, and - have participated in the Australian tax system for at least 1 year in the past 3 financial years or will do so before 12 months from the date the major disaster was declared. - Adversely affected means that a person or their eligible children have experienced one or more of the following as a direct result of a declared disaster: - They have been seriously injured. - They are an immediate family member of an Australian resident or citizen who died or is missing. - Their principal place of residence has been destroyed or sustained major damage. - A major asset or number of assets with a combined value of at least \$20,000, located at the principal place of residence that they own, have been destroyed or sustained major damage. - Payments for children can only be claimed by one principal carer.

-• Claimant must hold a non-protected SCV holder (page 56).
+Claimant must be a non-protected SCV holder (page 56).